5 Errors: Be Considerate of Your Target Audience

 You always want to consider who you are targeting your ad toward in terms of demographics, ranging from age to race all the way to culture.
 If you do not do your research for where you are planning to advertise, you could inadvertently end up offending a great portion of your customer base.

-Segment your audience to consider the culture and values of the people who will be viewing it.
+Segment your target audience to consider the culture and values of the people who will be viewing it.
 Connect with your audience on a personal level and show that you care.
 Also, choose a form of marketing that will most appeal to those who will respond to it best.
 Basic research will go a long way.
+If you need guidance on how to execute your ad, contact our marketing team.

 Here are some examples illustrating how companies failed to advertise to their intended markets or did so very poorly.